second-pumpkin/coreutils/docs/ls.md

 this program is weird and complicated, so here are some examples of how to use it:

-- `lf -v`: show version information
+- `ls -v`: show version information
-- `lf -Lnnni`: show the current directory's contents' names three times, then their inode number
+- `ls -Lnnni`: show the current directory's contents' names three times, then their inode number
-- `lf -NlLr /dev/`: show the contents of /dev/'s device numbers, all on one line
+- `ls -NlLr /dev/`: show the contents of /dev/'s device numbers, all on one line
-- `lf -Lm1Nv /etc/': shows version information and terminates. if the Nv part wasn't included, it would print the contents of /etc/'s octal permission numbers.
+- `ls -Lm1Nv /etc/': shows version information and terminates. if the Nv part wasn't included, it would print the contents of /etc/'s octal permission numbers.
-- `lf -Ldd1d2`: show the id of the device in which the contents of the current direcory reside within. first both the major and the minor id, then the major id, then the minor id.
+- `ls -Ldd1d2`: show the id of the device in which the contents of the current direcory reside within. first both the major and the minor id, then the major id, then the minor id.

 ---